 Collectively her educational experience has contributed to a dynamic professional history that includes the development and implementation of educational programs that target the social emotional development and educational advancement of disenfranchised students within the non-public and public school setting.

 She earned her Bachelor of Arts in Communicative Disorders from University of Redlands, a Masters of Social Work from University of Southern California, Masters in Educational Leadership from Concordia University, and Master of Arts from University of La Verne in School Counseling.
 She is a music enthusiast, avid football and tennis fan, and has a love for all things USC and Trojan related!

-Marnie is the Head of Finance for Fox Searchlight Pictures.
+Marnie is a Senior Vice President of Finance for Fox Searchlight Pictures.
 Marnie is a finance, operations, and strategy professional with deep knowledge of financial planning and analysis, budget management, and financial modeling.
 Before joining Searchlight, Marnie held finance positions in International Theatrical Distribution, and in Studio Deal Analysis, at Twentieth Century Fox's main unit film division.
 Prior to working in the film industry, she was a Branch Manager for a boutique investment real estate brokerage.